 Our psychology is interwoven with the society within which we live.
 How we understand ourselves and how we function psychologically is culturally based.
 Our thinking, our emotions, our actions - all these are greatly influenced culturally.
 As societies become more and more interactive, knowledge and sensitivity to similarities and differences of the psychologies of people around the world increases in importance.
 Cross-cultural psychology is a comparative study of psychologies of different cultures.
 This course focuses on studies of comparisons of two parts of psychology.
 The first is research of important aspects of psychological functioning: sense of self, values, thinking, perception, emotions, development, and relationships.
 The second is issues that are important for clinical psychology: theoretical foundations in the West and in Asia, cultural issues, dreams, and pain.
 Case studies and role plays will be part of the clinical study.
+Students will be expected to interact cross-culturally with other students.
 For more information, see Dr. Pawle's website: www.reggiepawle.net.